Interpersonal Therapy For Depression

 After you've analyzed this incident of communication, it might proceed to a role-playing exercise in which the therapist helps you with better ways to handle such an incident.
 During the final sessions, you'll have an opportunity to practice and refine these improved communication strategies.

-Finding a practitioner for IPT
+Finding a practitioner for interpersonal psychotherapy

 Getty/Vadym Pastukh

 If you recognize that you're depressed or anxious, have mood disorder symptoms, or are experiencing significant life challenges, you may realize that the problem lies in your communication and coping skills.
 If so, you might want to try psychotherapy for emotional maintenance treatment and help in an interpersonal context.
-Treatment may progress with you, ensuring that IPT can help you through clinical treatment guidelines to accomplish your treatment goals.
+Treatment may progress with you, ensuring that interpersonal therapy can help you through clinical treatment guidelines to accomplish your treatment goals.
 Also, randomized controlled trials have shown that IPT is an effective therapy for depressed adolescents, if you want to support your loved ones through treatment.

 Online support options